Goldington: History

 In August 1645 Major Walter Baskerville, a Royalist cavalry Officer, was killed in a skirmish in Goldington.
 Goldington Hall (a small mansion) was built in the 1650s.
 The Hall was rebuilt in 1874.

 In 1931 the parish had a population of 1440.
 On 1 April 1934 the parish was abolished with the southern part of the merged with Bedford and the northern rural parts becoming part of Ravensden and Renhold.
 The area was greatly expanded to the north in the 1960s and 70s, seeing the return of some of the original parish lost in 1934.
 This expansion included the development of the Elms Farm estate and the Church Lane shopping parade.
 The Poppyfields estate was developed in the area in the 1990s.

 In the 21st century The Spires and Aspire housing estates have been constructed on the northern boundary of Goldington.
 These newer estates are in the civil parish of Renhold.

 After many years as a pub, the old Goldington Hall became semi-derelict and was the scene of a small fire in 2008.
 It is now a private residence.

 Coplan Estates were appointed to re-develop the Church Lane shopping area in 2006, and an old pub called The Century was demolished in 2008.
 However the recession of the late 2000s delayed further progress.
 Phase one of the regeneration saw the Aldi supermarket being constructed at the site and this opened in summer 2010.
 An Iceland supermarket and medical centre were opened in 2015, with the Church Lane Community Centre refurbished in 2016.

 The Queens Tavern pub on Queens Drive was closed in 2017 and replaced with a Co-op Food store.

 Goldington Castle, a motte-and-bailey castle, was built sometime after 1066, but is not actually in Goldington despite its name.
 The castle is located in the neighbouring area of Newnham.

 Governance

-The majority of Goldington is an unparished area, with all community services under the direct control of Bedford Borough Council.
+The majority of Goldington is not part of a civil parish, with all community services under the direct control of Bedford Borough Council.
 Goldington elects two councillors to Bedford Borough Council.
 The seats were won in 2015 by Anthony Forth and Jade Uko of the Labour Party.
 The Spires and Aspire estates are in the area covered by Renhold Parish Council to which they elect one councillor, at a by-election in 2018 Labour councillor Darren Rayner was elected unopposed.